 Your credit score is an indicator of how likely it is that you will pay back the money that has been loaned to you.
 Everything about credit cards affects your credit score, including the number of cards you have (if any), the entirety of your payment history, and other factors associated with your debt history.
 If you use credit cards, you must use them carefully since your credit score impacts other areas of your life, such as getting a mortgage or a car loan.

 The due date on your credit card is the date when your minimum payment is due to the credit card company.
 It is usually due by 5 p.m. on the due date, but some credit card companies may have a deadline that is a little later in the evening.
 If you don’t make your payment by the due date, you will incur a late fee, an increased APR, and you may be reported to the credit bureaus.

 The grace period on credit card purchases is the time period in which interest is not assessed after a purchase is made.
 Depending on the credit card, there may only be a grace period on purchases if you do not carry a balance on your credit card.
 According to the Credit CARD Act of 2009, the grace period must be at least 21 days.

 Late Payment Fee

-If you do not pay at least your minimum payment on your credit card by the due date, you are assessed a late payment fee.
+If you do not pay at least your minimum payment on your credit card by the due date, you are assessed a late-payment fee.
 The fee generally will be between $15 and $37 and is based on the size of your balance.
 For small balances, it is a large percentage of your balance.
-If you are late making several payments or if one payment is more than 60 days late, your APR will flip over to the penalty rate which is between 27%–30%.
+If you are late making several payments or if one payment is more than 60 days late, your APR will flip over to the penalty rate, which is 27%–30%.